binipringle/contracts/_texts/0-outline.md

 Why, as a policy matter, does contract law opt for the objective approach?

-## Case Briefing

-Brief Embry for class.
+Case Briefing: Brief Embry for class.
 I will post a sample brief on TWEN with a discussion of the choices that the author of the sample brief made.
 Consider the differences between yours and the sample and the likely reasons for the differences.

 # III Assent

-## IIIa Was there an Offer?
+## IIIa Was there an offer?

 **Leonard v.
 Pepsico**